11 Common Hydrangea Pests: How to Prevent and Treat Them

 Black Vine Weevil

-The bulk of injury your hydrangea could endure from this insect is by the larvae feasting on the roots of the plant.
+The bulk of injury your plant could endure from these hydrangea pests is by the larvae feasting on the roots of the plant.
 The grubs of these beetles will start first by eating away at the small feeder roots, and will quickly move on to the larger woodier roots.

 The damage done to these larger roots is what could be the end of your hydrangea plant.
 The plants will begin to yellow from the top down, slowly turning brown and eventually dying.
 You may also spot the black adults nibbling on your leaves as they get ready to lay their eggs.